costajob/app-servers/README.md

 ```

 #### Memory
-Memory consumption is average, considering just one process is spawned.
+Memory consumption is average for a VM based language.

 #### CPU
 Dart server supports parallelism courtesy of the Isolate library, which abstracts multi-threading in server environment.